flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 UMDs hold either **900 MB or 1.8 GB** depending on whether they are single-layered or dual-layered, respectively.
 UMDs not only differ physically from a DVD or MiniDVD, but they also contain a different internal structure.
 Apart from games, Sony published the 'UMD video' and 'UMD audio' specifications, allowing other distributors to ship their content to PSP users – remember, this is the year 2004 (when the *iPod Photo* had a 2" display).

-These discs are presented with an **unremovable caddy**; the centre is magnetic so it attaches itself to the reader's motor once the disc is inserted.
+These discs are presented with an **non-removable caddy**; the centre is magnetic so it attaches itself to the reader's motor once the disc is inserted.

 #### Memory Stick Duo {.tab}

 ![A Memory Stick next to a conventional SD card.](io/memory_stick.jpg){.tab-float}

 The 'portable' equivalent of the Memory Card is the **Memory Stick Pro Duo**, another product of Sony's insistence to bring another medium to a flooded market (remember the massive number of options back then?
-Even [flashcarts](game-boy-advance#flashcarts) acommodated many of them).
+Even [flashcarts](game-boy-advance#flashcarts) accommodated many of them).
 This was released during the boom in consumer photography and cellphones, when people wanted lots of storage for a cheap price; and just before the SD card took over.

 The Memory Stick, like the rest, is a protocol that interfaces internal memory (like Flash) with any peripheral in a way that's convenient.
 So, you may swap cards between the computer and the camera without having disassemble anything.
 The 'Pro Duo' variant (used by the PSP) has a capacity of **up to 32 GB** and **1.23 MB/s read** and **0.54 MB/s write speed**.